ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 > Please physically sort cards; please don't try and do this digitally.

 ![card-sort-1](card-sort-iteration-1.jpeg)
 Above is the first iteration of our card sorting.
 On the homepage, we have photos of the Chi Psi house and borthers, and a general descriptions of Chi Psi and its history.
 On the event page we only have a list of upcoming events because this is the only thing that users are expecting to see when they click on the event page.
-On the values page we have included a description of Chi Psi's values and missions, as well as a description of chapter philantrophy and photos of "No Shave November" because they are some featured activities that shows how much Chi Psi values philantrophy.
+On the values page we have included a description of Chi Psi's values and missions, as well as a description of chapter philantrophy and photos of "No Shave November" because they are some featured activities that shows how much Chi Psi values philanthropy.
 On the brothers page we have photos of current brothers can some quotes from them to give our audience a general sense of who the brothers are and what their personality is.
 On the recruitment page we have the general information on Chi Psi's recruitment, such as events and timeline, as well as a section for recruitment FAQs.

 ![card-sort-2](card-sort-iteration-2.jpeg)
 Above is the second iteration of our card sorting.
 The difference between the second iteration and the first one is that we moved the quotes from current brothers to the home page.
 We also moved the description of chapter philantrophy and photos of "No Shave November" to the events page because they can also be considered as one of the events.